henrialb/nostr-dive-logs/README.md

 ## Motivation

-Divers rely on applications developed by the main diving organisations for their digital logbook.
+Divers rely on applications developed by the main dive organisations for their digital logbook.
 This means they don't own their data (as they do with a physical logbook) and can't easily migrate to another application.
 Having a NIP specification for dive logs would allow multiple interoperable clients to be developed.
 Divers can choose their favourite logbook application and switch any time, taking their dive history with them.
 This is possible thanks to Nostr's decentralised, permissionless and censorship-resistant nature.
 Additionally, social components can be integrated, allowing divers to share a dive with the world and other users to see a public dive, comment and zap it (give a tip).

 ## Possibilities

 - Divers can log their dives, which can be private or public
 - Divers can attach media to their dives (photos, videos)
-- Divers can review sites and diving centres
+- Divers can review sites and dive centres
-- Diving centres/schools can verify dives
+- Dive centres/schools can verify dives
-- Diving organisations such as PADI and SSI can accredit diving centres
+- Dive organisations such as PADI and SSI can accredit dive centres
-- Diving schools can issue certificates to divers
+- Dive schools can issue certificates to divers
-- Diving centres can verify a diver's certification
+- Dive centres can verify a diver's certification
 - I'm sure there's more...

 ## Contribute